nutanix/openshift/automation/calm/README.md

 Find the old 2-Stage BPs in this Folder:
 [a relative link](2-stageBP/README.md)

+IMPORTANT: This new Blueprint uses a Openstack-Image which is not supported by RedHat on Nutanix.
+Using this Blueprint will deploy a Cluster who is not supported by RedHat.
+This will change as soon there is a dedicated Nutanix Image.
+If you need a RedHat-supported Cluster use the 2-Stage BP as this is based on the Platform-agnostic-Install Process.

 ## Using the Blueprint
 This Blueprint is used to deploy an OpenShift Cluster on Nutanix AHV.

 Note that creating a cluster needs the following requirements:
-  - IPAM-enabled Subnet with Internet-Access
+  - IPAM-enabled Subnet with Internet-Access and configured IP-Pool for the VMs.
-  - Static IP for our Bastion (which runs HAProxy and dnsmasq)
+  - Static IP for our Bastion (which runs HAProxy and dnsmasq), must be outside of the IP-Pool.
   - existing DNS-Server (with possibility to create a DNS-Delegation for the Subdomain we are creating)
   - access to RHCOS Image (this is only available .gz compressed and needs to be extracted and imported before running the Blueprint)